Andriy0/rubysamples/README.md

 # rubysamples

-Learning samples from "The Well-Grounded Rubyist" book.
+Learning samples, mostly from "The Well-Grounded Rubyist" book.